cp is perhaps one of the most used commands in a

 This will remove all the files with .jpg extension within the

 directory you are in.
-Note that the rm
+Note that the rm command will not

 ask you to confirm your order.
 It will just carry out your instructions